 First of all, patina only develops on full grain leather which is the best quality of leather out there.
-Secondly, the development of patina is actually an added advantage because it adds to the character of leather.
-The light sheen or patina that develops on leather darkens it’s original shade and softens it as well.
+Secondly, the development of the patina is actually an added advantage because it adds to the character of the leather.
+The light sheen or patina that develops on leather darkens its original shade and softens it as well.

 Which Leather Type Develops the Best Patina?

-After vegetable tanned leather, it is full grain leather that develops the best patina over time because they’re the least touched or processed.
-Not only is full grain leather patina the highest grade of leather, it is also extremely durable and has minimum to no pigmentation.
+After vegetable tanned leather, it is full-grain leather that develops the best patina over time because they’re the least touched or processed.
+Not only is full-grain leather patina the highest grade of leather, but it is also extremely durable and has minimum to no pigmentation.

 How to Accelerate the Process of Patina Development?